The Heart Matters FFA

 Resource Parents in need of additional assistance with managing the various needs of youth in the program are assigned a Parent Partner.
 This individual works specifically with the Resource Parent to ensure they are equipped with the knowledge, resources, skills, and support to successfully care for a youth in their care, who present with emotional, behavioral, or mental health disorders.
 The Parent Partner can conduct specialized training with the Resource Parent, assist with crisis management and provide additional emotional support for them as they work with youth in their home.

-The goal of The Heart Matters Foster Family Agency Mental Health Center is to continuously strive to improve and grow our services to meets the needs of children and adolescents to the greatest extent possible.
+We are currently working on building additional relationships with organizations which may offer similar options to youth within our program.
+The goal of The Heart Matters Foster Family Agency Mental Health Center is to continuously strive to improve and grow our services to meet the needs of children and adolescents to the greatest extent possible.